prediqtiv/alpha-vantage-cookbook/symbol-lists.md

 The world of publicly traded financial instruments while large in dollar amount is not that large in terms of the number of instruments.

+Some estimates of the numbers (see below and FAQ foe sources):

-Listed companies: WFE: "Our member exchanges are home to more than 44,000 listed companies"
+* Listed companies: WFE: "Our member exchanges are home to more than 44,000 listed companies"
-ETFs: Wiki: "By the end of 2015, ETFs offered "1,800 different products, covering almost every conceivable market sector, niche and trading strategy"
+* ETFs: Wiki: "By the end of 2015, ETFs offered "1,800 different products, covering almost every conceivable market sector, niche and trading strategy"
-ETNs: Wiki: "As of April 2008, there were 56 ETNs from nine issuers tracking different indexes."
+* ETNs: Wiki: "As of April 2008, there were 56 ETNs from nine issuers tracking different indexes."
-Mutual Funds: Wiki:
+* Mutual Funds: Wiki: "There are several hundred families of registered mutual funds in the United States, some with a single fund and others offering dozens."

+Looking at these numbers, it seems unlikely that that there are anything more that a hundred thousand tradable instruments.
+And a more likely number is in the range of fifty to sixty thousand instruments.

+In other words, the number is small enough to fit to a single work sheet of a single spreadsheet.

+Gathering the sources for the exchanges and symbol names for the great majority of these intruments might take a day or two.
+Writing scripts to gather the symbols on a regular basis might tke a few days.
+In any case it's neither an insurmountable project nor even a vry big project.

 ## World Federation of Exchanges